Developing a Course Guidance#

 Ensuring Understanding#

 As part of the course, you should aim to ensure that you have some content that a student can use to assess whether they have understood the concept being discussed and outlined in the learning objectives.
-Two primary methods of doing this are coding exercises and multi-choice questions.
+Two primary methods of doing this are coding exercises and multiple-choice questions.

 Creating Multiple Choice Questions in CfRR#

 Within CfRR, multiple-choice questions are implemented using JupyterQuiz.
 JupyterQuiz is a Python package that enables the creation of interactive quizzes within Jupyter Notebooks.
 The package provides a convenient way to design and implement quizzes for educational purposes, assessments, or interactive learning experiences.
-Within

 The following code can be used to render an interactive quiz.
 It will import the needed Python package and then render the quiz content.